LatamLink/latamlink.io/docs/guides/eosio-nodes/infrastructure-considerations.md

 ---
-id: eosio-nodes
+id: infrastructure-considerations
-title: EOSIO Nodes
+title: Considerations and Infrastructure
-sidebar_label: EOSIO Nodes
+sidebar_label: Infrastructure
 ---

 `Nodeos` is the core software of an EOSIO blockchain.
 It is a deamon that performs all the functions of a blockchain node, such as synchronization with other nodes through the `p2p protocol`, provides an` HTTP API` for the client software and optionally `signs blocks` if configured with the account of a validator.